Retail Merchandising Color Wheel?

 PsychologyColors evoke emotionBrand identity, seasonal windows

 I test each design with small samples.
-If dwell time rises by 10% during the week, I roll the scheme into full production.
+If dwell time1 rises by 10% during the week, I roll the scheme into full production.
 My Popdisplay factory then scales the success into dozens of pallets, keeping color swatches locked through ISO-approved lighting booths.
 That consistency reassures clients like David from Barnett Outdoors, who demands zero hue drift between sample and mass run.
 Clear theory also speeds approvals: when a buyer asks, “Why lime green?”
 I answer with data, not guesswork.

 What are the 7 types of color theory?